 Physics seeks to discover the fundamental regularities or “laws” that govern our universe and to apply these laws to explain the behavior of fundamental and complex systems.
-The Physics Department offers majors in physics, physics (astrophysics), applied physics, and physics education.
+The Physics Department offers majors in physics, physics (astrophysics), and applied physics.
 These programs prepare students for graduate work in physics, astrophysics and astronomy, for engineering and other technical positions in industry, and for careers in education.
 With appropriate courses in other disciplines, these majors provide excellent preparation for advanced study in technical subjects such as biology, chemistry, engineering, geophysics, and the philosophy of science.
 The applied physics major is excellent preparation for positions in industry directly upon graduation.

 Study and Research Opportunities